Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Is the SUPPLY Act available yet?

 - No. The federal SUPPLY Act (H.R.
-4568), which would create government-backed second mortgages for ADU construction, was introduced in July 2025 and remains in committee.
-It is a proposal, not an available program, as of May 22, 2026.
+4568), which would create FHA-insured second mortgages for ADU construction, was introduced in July 2025 and remains in the House Financial Services Committee.
+It is a proposal, not an available program, as of May 31, 2026.

 - Should I pay a prefab deposit before applying for financing?